Multisections of surface bundles and bundles over the circle: Multisecting fiber bundles over the circle

 On this diagram, two destabilizations can be performed.
 Sliding the orange curve on $S_2$ along the orange curve on $S_1$ and the green curve on $S_2$ along the green curve on $S_3$, we get parallel green and purple curves dual to parallel blue and orange curves.
-This allows to destabilize once.
+Thanks to Proposition~\ref{prop:destabilization}, this allows to destabilize once.
 The second destabilization is symmetric with respect to a vertical axis.

-Starting with the trisection diagram of $S^2\times S^2$ given in Figure~\ref{figS2S2}, we get a quadrisection diagram of $S^2\times S^2\times S^1$ in a completely analogous manner.
+Starting with the genus--$2$ trisection diagram of $S^2\times S^2$ given in Figure~\ref{figS2xS2xS1}, we get a quadrisection diagram of $S^2\times S^2\times S^1$ in a completely analogous manner.
 In particular, we use the same scheme (see Figure~\ref{figCP2S1scheme}) and the same colors.
-This first gives the genus--$13$ quadrisection diagram on the left hand side of Figure~\ref{figS2xS2xS1}.
-After stabilizations, we get the genus--$7$ diagram on the right hand side.
+This first gives the genus--$13$ quadrisection diagram on top-left of Figure~\ref{figS2xS2xS1}.
+Performing four destabilizations similar to that of Figure~\ref{figCP2xS1}, we get the genus--$9$ quadrisection diagram on Figure~\ref{figS2xS2xS1}.
+We can then perform two more destabilizations, which successively merge the pairs of ``holes'' marked with $*$: at the first step we readily have a pair of parallel blue and purple curves, and we slide some green curves to get the destabilization conditions; at the second step we slide the green curve around the upper $*$--marked hole along the similar green curve on the right, and we slide blue and purple curves to get parallel curves joining the $*$--marked holes.
+Finally, we get the genus--$7$ diagram on top-right of Figure~\ref{figS2xS2xS1}.

+Note that we obtain a genus--$7$ quadrisection, which is stricly less than $9=ng+1$.
+This might not be surprising since the last two destabilizations seems to occur by chance more than following a general pattern.

 \cprime{$'$}